 Frankly, I think the reason many designers resign themselves to hourly pricing is to avoid “the money conversation.”
-(There are, however, a few exceptions, which I’ve written about for HOWDesign.com here.)
+There are, however, exceptions to this.

 Then, for each and every new project and client, you decide which strategy (or which combination of strategies) makes the most sense.

-Ilise Benun is the author of 7 books, including The Creative Professional’s Guide to Money, a business mentor and coach, a national speaker, the founder of Marketing-Mentor.com, the host of 2 podcasts (The HOW Design Live podcast & MarketingMentorPodcast.com), a Program Partner for HOW Design Live, and adjunct faculty at Maryland Institute College of Art.
+Ilise Benun is the author of 7 books, including The Creative Professional’s Guide to Money, a business mentor and coach, a national speaker, and the founder of Marketing-Mentor.com, the host of MarketingMentorPodcast.com, a Program Partner for HOW Design Live, and adjunct faculty at Maryland Institute College of Art.

 Also published on Medium.